stephenmirving/smthr/README.md

-If you aren't worried about potential namespace collisions between _Smoother_, other third-party libraries, and your own code, then you can import it without a namespace by using `as *` and not have to worry about using a namespace prefix when calling the functions, mixins, or variables in the library.
+If you aren't worried about potential namespace collisions between _Smoother_, other third-party libraries, and your own code, then you can import it without a namespace by using `as *` after the file URL, and not have to worry about using a namespace prefix when calling the functions, mixins, or variables in the library.
 That might look like this:

 **FILE:** `components/_buttons.scss'
 ```scss